Generic name: acyclovir [ ay-SYE-kloe-vir ]

 - Allergy to milk protein concentrate—Should not be used in patients with this condition.

-- Weak immune system—acyclovir may not be safe to use in patients with this condition.
+- Weak immune system—This medicine may not be safe to use in patients with this condition.

-Use acyclovir exactly as directed by your doctor to benefit your condition as much as possible.
+Use this medicine exactly as directed by your doctor to benefit your condition as much as possible.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

 - Peel the blister back to remove the tablet.
 Do not push the tablet through the blister as this may damage the tablet.

-- Use acyclovir within 1 hour after you have the first symptom of a cold sore, such as itching, redness, burning, or tingling, and before a cold sore begins.
+- Use this medicine within 1 hour after you have the first symptom of a cold sore, such as itching, redness, burning, or tingling, and before a cold sore begins.

 - Place the tablet in the mouth, on the upper gum above the incisor tooth, with a clean, dry finger.
 Press on the upper lip lightly for 30 seconds to ensure adhesion.